olirice/alembic_utils/docs/quickstart.md

 ```shell
 alembic revision --autogenerate -m 'some message'
 ```
-Alembic will detect if your function is new, changed, or removed & populate the revison's `upgrade` and `downgrade` functions as appropriate.
+Alembic will detect if your entities are new, updated, or removed & populate the revison's `upgrade` and `downgrade` sections automatically.

 For example outputs, check the [examples](examples.md).